List of prime ministers of Canada: Term

-When the prime minister begins their term is determined by the date that they are sworn in as prime minister or, if they do not take an oath as prime minister, the date they were sworn into another portfolio, as an oath of office as prime minister is not required.
+When a prime minister takes office, their term is determined by the date when they are sworn in as prime minister; or, if they do not take an oath as prime minister, the date they were sworn into another portfolio, as an oath of office as prime minister is not required.
 However, since 1957, all incoming prime ministers have sworn an oath as prime minister.

-Before 1920, prime ministers' resignations were accepted immediately by the governor general and the last day of the ministries were the date he died or the date of resignation.
+Before 1920, prime ministers' resignations were accepted immediately by the governor general, and the last day of their ministry was their date of resignation (or death).
 Since 1920, the outgoing prime minister has only formally resigned when the new government is ready to be formed.
 The Interpretation Act of 1967 states that "where an appointment is made effective or terminates on a specified day, that appointment is considered to be effective or to terminate after the end of the previous day".
-Thus, although the outgoing prime minister formally resigns only hours before the incoming ministry swears their oaths, both during the day, the ministries are effectively changed at midnight the night before.
+Thus, although the outgoing prime minister formally resigns only hours before the incoming ministry swears their oaths, on the same day, the ministries are effectively changed at midnight the night before.
 Some sources, including the Parliament of Canada, apply this convention as far back as 1917.
 Two prime ministers have died in office: John A. Macdonald (1867–1873, 1878–1891) and John Thompson (1892–1894), both of natural causes.
 All others have resigned, either after losing an election or upon retirement.